MisoMosiSpy/htop_deb_test/README.md

    - add script contents as needed
    - add **#DEBHELPER#** placeholder before the script exits.

-6. Add a script testing.sh in the source tree, here i used scripts directory
+6. Add a script testing.sh in the source tree, here I used scripts directory

    - go to the required directory: `cd htop-3.2.1/scripts`
    - create a new script: `touch testing.sh`